openlilylib/snippets/debugging-layout/lilypond-implementation.md

-## Implement a 'draft mode' in LilyPond
+## Implement Layout Debugging in LilyPond

-We intend to implement a draft mode in LilyPond itself, during first tests I made some observations and had ideas about a strategy.
+We intend to implement a LilyPond mode to visualize aspects of the layout to make debugging scores easier.

+While we will start with a reference implementation in Frescobaldi the ultimate goal is to add this to LilyPond itself, so Frescobaldi development should always have this in mind (with regards to namings, calling conventions etc.).

+For an implementation in LilyPond we currently see the following strategy:

-- insert a check for the presence of a command line option `-ddraft-mode`
+- insert a check for the presence of a command line option `-ddebug-layout`
   This check has to be inserted at a (still-to-be-found) point where the input file(s) have already been parsed in order to see options that have been set in the input file with `#(ly:set-option '...)`
+  Interesting files to investigate seem to be
+  - `scm/backend-library.scm`
+  - `scm/lily.scm` (with the main entry point)
+  - `ly/property-init.ly`
-- if `-ddraft-mode` is present include a file `draft-mode-options.ly`
+- if `-ddebug-layout` is present include a file `debug-layout-options.ly`
-  (see [draft-mode-options.ly](draft-mode-options.ly) for a draft).
+  (see [debug-layout-options.ly](debug-layout-options.ly) for a draft).
+  This file first sets some default values we consider appropriate for a simple `-ddebug-layout`,
-  This file checks for the presence of specific options and activates the respective functionality by either including secondary 'style files' or setting options
+  then checks for the presence of specific options and activates/deactivates the respective functionality by either
-  (e.g. `#(ly:set-option 'debug-skylines)`
+  including secondary 'style files' or setting options (e.g. `#(ly:set-option 'debug-skylines)`
   Current ideas would include the following options:
-    - `-ddraft-debug-skylines`
+    - `-ddebug-skylines`
+      (this would imply modifying current behaviour:
+       `debug-skylines` would then only be active together with `debug-layout`)
-    - `-ddraft-display-controlpoints`
+    - `-ddebug-control-points`
-    - `-ddraft-color-voices`
+    - `-ddebug-voices`
-    - `-ddraft-display-anchors`
+    - `-ddebug-anchors`
-    - `-ddraft-display-offsets`
+    - `-ddebug-offsets`
      (drawing a line from the default to the actual anchor)
-    - `-ddraft-custom=`
+    - `-ddebug-custom=`
      (include a custom style file.
 I would for example have a `draft-editorial.ily` file to color editorial annotations as we have in the Fried edition)

-- define all known/accepted options in `lily/program-option-scheme.cc`
+- there should be known options to configure the style of the debugging (colors, line-thickness etc.)- define all known/accepted options in `lily/program-option-scheme.cc`
   in order to get rid of warnings about unknown internal options.

-I think we should clearly differentiate between draft mode options that can be simply be switched on and off and options that require tedious implementation.
-For example `debug-skylines` can be switched, the same is true for things like `display-control-points` and similar commands.
-But there could be other ideas that require to override lots of predefined commands (such as coloring objects, which might require individual tweaks for all kinds of objects).
-But I'm convinced that we could implement the draft-mode as a feature proposal quite quickly if we restrict ourselves to the 'switchable' modes.
-I think these already give a striking impression.
-Once that's accepted with LilyPond it would be rather straightforward to extend with new features.

-I further think that all functions that are used to format draft mode items (like `\displayControlPoints`) have to be included to LilyPond separately (thus: before the draft-mode) because they are needed for draft mode, and because they are useful in themselves.
+- Of course add documentation at all relevant places.

+There are modes that can be achieved with a simple switch by including single files (e.g. `\displayControlPoints`).
+These modes usually rely on snippets that are useful in itself, so they should be submitted to LilyPond not only in the context of a `debug-layout` but also as standalone extensions.

+The options will be developed firstly in Frescobaldi, but we should concentrate on 'easy' ones first, because they are already are extremely helpful.